 How to visit Semuc Champey without the tour?
 Easy!

 It is very straightforward to get to Semuc Champey from Lanquin.
-In the town, you can grab one of the track taxis (you will stand a the back – so much fun!).
+In the town, you can grab one of the track taxis (you will stand at the back – so much fun!).
 The official price is Q25 (for tourists), but you can definitely negotiate, especially if you are in a group.
 I went with a couple of friends, and we managed to get a taxi for Q20 each.

 The taxi will drop you at the park entrance, where you will be asked to pay Q50 for the ticket.
 You will also definitely be approached by someone trying to offer you a tour or guidance.

-The park is well marked and great for hiking.
+The park is well-marked and great for hiking.
 There are toilets and lockers in the park.
 Take a padlock if you’d like to use lockers.

-On your way up, you will find many vendors selling fruit, coconut water and juices but all pretty overpriced.
+On your way up, you will find many vendors selling fruit, coconut water and juices but all are pretty overpriced.

 The view from the mirador is spectacular.
 The climb is definitely worth it, and you should not miss it!
-The only downside is that you are only allowed 15 minutes at the mirador, and keep in mind that if you want to use a drone, you will be asked to pay a fee.
+The only downside is that you are only allowed 15 minutes at the Mirador, and keep in mind that if you want to use a drone, you will be asked to pay a fee.

 We then walked down to the pools and literally spent the rest of the day there.
 The Semuc Champey pools are a true paradise.
-The water’s temperature was perfect, colour out of the world and surrounding gorge and jungle made it an extraordinary experience.
+The water’s temperature was perfect, the colour out of the world and the surrounding gorge and jungle made it an extraordinary experience.
 It is one of the most beautiful places and incredible things I have experienced in my life.
 Do I need to say more?

 I would say booking a Semuc Champey tour makes sense if you really want to see and experience the caves.
 If you are not bothered about the caves – go without the tour.
 It will be cheaper, and you will be able to do what you want with your time.

-Other things to do in Lanquin/Semuc Champey
+Other things to do in Lanquin apart from Semuc Champey

-River tubing is a really popular activity near Semuc Champey.
+It is a really popular activity near Semuc Champey.
 It is great fun, and the River Cahabón is stunning!
 You can ask at your hostel or head towards Lanquin Caves, where you will be able to rent the tubes.
 You can take a tuk-tuk there.
 Tubes cost between Q30 and 50Q, and the tubings last for around 30 minutes.

 It is recommended that you go tubing with the guide as it is easy to miss the exit and be taken down for a long float.
 The other perk of going tubing with the guide is that you will be able to get a beer straight from the guy in another tube!
 It’s a great relaxing day!